pradyunsg/furo/docs/customisation/edit-button.md

 # Adding an edit button

-Furo can add a small edit button to each document.
+Furo can add a small edit button to each document to allow visitors to easily propose changes to that document using the repository's source control system.

 ## With popular VCS hosts